Introduction

 }

-The background-color property is very similar to the color property, but instead of setting the text colour of an element, it instead sets the colour of the element's background.
-We have also changed the font-family property to ensure it is a little more consistent across browsers and operating systems.
+property, but instead of setting the text colour of an element, it instead sets the colour of the element's background.
+We have also changed the font-family

 Black text on a white background, owing to its hight contrast-ratio2, does have the advantage that it is very easy to read, especially when your page is being viewed in sub-optimal conditions, such as bright sunlight.
 Any colour scheme that we choose for our sites should also take this into account.
 Fortunately, there is a international standard for web accessibility called WCAG3, which includes a section on colour contrast, you can read more about that on the official website, there are also automated checking tools available to help with this.